Covariant Nothing Object

 is implemented in the Arrow library.

-That ends the second part of this series.
-In the next one, we will discuss variance modifier limitations.
+This ends the second part of this series.
+In the next part, we will discuss the limitations of variance modifiers.